-is also a good indicator or what some

-Chen and Palmer [51] recently proposed some additional rich features for disambiguation:
+Is also a good indicator of what some additional rich features for disambiguation: Chen and Palmer [51] recently proposed some additional rich features for disambiguation:

-Voice of the sentence-This ternary feature indicates whether the sentence in which the word occurs is a passive, semipassive,3 or active sentence.
+Voice of the sentence-This ternary feature indicates whether the sentence in which the word occurs is a passive, semipassive, or active sentence.

 Presence of subject/object-This binary feature indicates whether the target word has a subject or object.
-Given a large amount of training data, we could also use the actual lexeme and possibly the semantic roles rather than the syntactic subject/ objects.
+Given a large amount of training data, we could also use the actual lexeme and possibly the semantic roles rather than the syntactic subject/objects.